Right Arrow

 Live monitoring extends to mobile platforms, allowing project managers to:

-• Access live feeds from any site instantly
+• Access live feeds from any site quickly

 • Review incident reports during commutes